Peterhague/CI-_MS2_Minesweeper/README.md

 The business goals of Games Inc. are as follows:
 <ul>
 <li>To provide an online resource of educational games to its target market of 8 to 14 year olds</li>
-<li>To provide an selection of different games to test various aspects of users' cognitive functioning</li>
+<li>To provide a selection of different games to test various aspects of users' cognitive functioning</li>
-<li>Provide a means of users contacting them with their suggestions for new games</li>
+<li>Provide a means of user contact to communicate their suggestions for new games</li>
 <li>Encourage users to get in touch and provide their contact details, to build a database of engaged customers</li>
 <li>Provide links to the firm's social media presence</li>
 </ul>